AI & Machine Learning

 Building the Ontology for Your NL2SQL Agent: What to Include

-If you’re building this from scratch, the minimum viable ontology for an NL2SQL agent has four components.
+If you’re building this from scratch, the minimum viable semantic/ontology layer for an NL2SQL agent has six components.

 Business term definitions.
 A mapping from natural language terms to canonical SQL expressions.
 Every ambiguous term your users are likely to ask about should have an entry: what table it lives in, what column or expression computes it, what filters apply, and what it does NOT include (negative definitions are often more important than positive ones — “revenue excludes internal transfers” is critical, not obvious).